waldner/Firefox-RunWith/README.md

 - Save the configuration.

-- Right click on a hyperlink, selected text or image and (depending on the actual context) see the RunWith menu with the entries you configured in the previous step.
+- Right click on a hyperlink, selected text, tab or image and (depending on the actual context) see the RunWith menu with the entries you configured in the previous step.

 ## Configuration